kpwhri/mml_utils/examples/complete/README.md

   * BAD: `this.formatted.txt` == `this.mmi`
 * The `mmi` format is assumed to have an `mmi` extension, `json` format is assumed to have `.json` extension, etc.
   * If this is not the case, use the flags:
-    * `--output-suffix`: if different suffix for output files (e.g., if using `out` rather than `mmi` specify `--output-suffix .out`)
+    * `--extract-suffix`: if different suffix for output files (e.g., if using `out` rather than `mmi` specify `--extract-suffix .out`)
     * `--notes-suffix`: if different suffix for notes files (e.g., if using `out` rather than `txt` specify `--notes-suffix .out`)
-* The notes are assumed to be in the same directory as the notes, otherwise you'll need to specify `--output-directory /path/to/mmi_out`
+* The notes are assumed to be in the same directory as the notes, otherwise you'll need to specify `--extract-directory /path/to/mmi_out`
   * Ideally, this will look like the `/examples/complete/notes` directory (though, pick either mmi or json; don't need both)

 Command:

-    mml-extract-mml notes --outdir mmlout --cui-file include-cuis.txt --output-format mmi
+    mml-extract-mml notes --outdir mmlout --cui-file include-cuis.txt --extract-format mmi

 Result: